 If your existing hummingbird feeders do not feature perches, then you can also opt for feeders specifically designed for orioles.
 Oriole nectar feeders may offer spots to place orange slices for dual feeding duty.
 To supply them with jelly, place some of the sweet substance in a dish –though this may attract ants – or invest in a jelly feeder, which will dispense jelly directly from a store-bought jar.

 5. Provide Water Sources

 Also, orioles love moving water!
-Add drippers or bubblers to your baths, if possible, so they can enjoy the sight and sound.
+Add drippers or bubblers to your baths, if possible so that they can enjoy the sight and sound.
 Just as with your feeders, water sources should be cleaned and replenished frequently.
-Stagnant water can create algae and dirt build up, which will quickly drive the birds away.
+Stagnant water can create algae and dirt build-up, which will drive the birds away.

 6. Encourage Nesting